mgalbright/llm-shell-translator/README.md

 # LLM shell translator

-This is a simple script to supercharge your productivity in the linux terminal, by helping you read and write shell commands in plain English.
-In essence, this gives you a unviersal translator the linux shell.
+This is a simple script to enhance your productivity in the linux terminal, by enabling you to read and write bash commands in plain English.
+In essence, this gives you a unviersal translator to the linux terminal.
 This is powered by the OpenAI API.

-Caution: This is meant as a fun experiment ONLY, to test capabilities of the OpenAI API.
+Caution: This is meant as a fun scripting exercise ONLY.
 This is  not a production-ready tool.
 It is similar to, but less polished than the GitHub Copilot in CLI.
-It's also not free, as each invocoation requires API calls that you pay for.
+It's also not free, as each invocation requires API calls that you pay for.

 WARNING: This script has no safety guarantees.
 It's possible the script could output harmful or incorrect linux commands.
-Hence, use it with great caution!
+Hence, use it with caution!
-It's for experimentation/testing only!

 For real world uses (beyond experimentation), use professional tools.